FAQs about Adi Da & Adidam > Taking Up the Way of Adidam > Purpose of Disciplines

 The Function of Disciplines in the Way of Adidam

-As Adi Da once put it:
+As Adi Da once put it (drawing from a traditional tale):

 A man went to his Master and said, Master, I feel like there are two dogs fighting inside me, a good dog and a bad dog.
 Which one is going to win?"
 The Master said, "The one that you feed the most."